Land, Food & Water

 - Is responsible for 14-24% of global greenhouse gas emissions

 We’re campaigning alongside farmers and many others for better ways of farming and improvements in the way food gets to market.
 This includes sustainable farming that doesn't exhaust the land, and cutting down on waste.

-We’re campaigning to prevent over-consumption of natural resources and for a world where everyone has enough to eat.
+We’re campaigning to prevent over-consumption of natural resources.
 We do this through working on:

 Companies, states and corporate investors are taking away land from local people, mainly in developing countries.
 This is known as land grabbing.
 We’re raising awareness of the issue – and campaigning against land grabs and their financing.